spine-tools/SpineOpt.jl/docs/src/how_to/write_a_constraint.md

 The `run_spineopt` function
 has an optional keyword argument called `add_constraints` that we can use to try out our constraint code.
-Basically this argument takes a function that gets called with the model object as part of the process of adding constraints.
-So if we call `run_spineopt` while passing the `add_my_unit_flow_capacity_constraint!` function via the `add_constraints` argument, our constraint will be added to the model:
+Basically, if we give this argument a function, the function will be called with the model object at the moment of adding constraints.
+So we can try giving it the `add_my_unit_flow_capacity_constraint!` function:

 ```julia
 using SpineOpt